-Unemployment of young people in the UK has been steadily rising, reaching a record of 1.04m in December 2011.Observers in the UK and around the world, including the UK’s National Institute of Economic and Social Research and the World Economic Forum, agree that youth unemployment represents one of the most serious economic and social problem facing developed and developing economies alike.
+Despite the downward trend, observers in the UK and around the world – from the UK’s National Institute of Economic and Social Research to the World Economic Forum - agree that youth unemployment represents one of the most serious economic and social problems facing developed and developing economies alike.

-In the UK there are a 7.3m young people aged between 16 and 24 with roughly two thirds (4.8m) economically active and one third are economically inactive.
-The economically active are either working or available for and seeking work - that is either employed or unemployed, and the economically inactive are not available or not seeking work.
-Most of these are students (1.8m).
+In the UK there are around 7.3 million young people aged between 16 and 24 – roughly two thirds (4.8 million) are ‘economically active’ and one third are ‘economically inactive’ The economically active are either working or available for and seeking work i.e. employed or unemployed, and the economically inactive are not available or not seeking work.
+Most of these (1.8 million) are students.

-According to the Commission on Youth Unemployment, unemployed young people represents a financial time-bomb, with an estimated direct cost to the exchequer in 2012 of £4.8 billion (more than the budget for further education for 16-to-19-year-olds in England) and indirect cost to the economy £10.7 billion in lost output.
+According to the Commission on Youth Unemployment, unemployed young people represents a financial time-bomb, with an estimated direct cost to the exchequer (in 2012) of £4.8 billion (more than the budget for further education for 16-to-19-year-olds in England) and indirect cost to the economy £10.7 billion in lost output.

 Of special concern is the number of long-term unemployed young people – defined as looking for work for 12 months or more - and NEETS.
 NEETS include those 16-24 year olds who are unemployed or economically inactive and not in any form of education, employment or training.
-In the wake of last year’s riots, concern is also focussing on unemployment among young black people.

-In the UK, as in the 1980s and 90’s, recent government policy has focussed on supply-side incentives, including the introduction of a Youth Contract, which includes an injection of £1bn to get young unemployed people working or studying.
-It also includes wage incentives worth more than £2,275 for each 18-24 year old an employer recruits or provides with work experience placements.
-There are also 20,000 incentive payments to support employers who create apprenticeships and £126m to help teenagers into education, employment or training.
+As in the 1980s and 90’s, recent government policy has focussed on supply-side incentives, including the introduction of a Youth Contract, which is includes an injection of £1bn to get young unemployed people working or studying – the ‘earning or learning’ initiative.
+It includes wage incentives worth more than £2,275 for each 18-24 year old an employer recruits or provides with work experience placements.
+There are also incentive payments to support employers to create apprenticeships and £126m to help teenagers into education, employment or training.
 Doubts clearly remain regarding the extent to which such modest government initiatives can really ‘change the game’.
 It is clearly time to put vocational education back on the front-burner while taking a closer look at Germany, Austria and Finland – where youth unemployment is simply not an issue.